stretchr/signature/README.md

   * Lookup the account (using the public key) and get the `PrivateKeyKey` parameter, and add it to the URL
   * Hash it
   * Compare the generated hash with the `SignatureKey` value to decide if it the request is valid or not

+## Settings

+The `signature` package provides some settings to allow you to use non-default field names in your code.

+    // PrivateKeyKey is the key (URL field) for the private key. signature.PrivateKeyKey string = "~private"

+    // BodyHashKey is the key (URL field) for the body hash used for signing requests. signature.BodyHashKey string = "~bodyhash"

+    // SignatureKey is the key (URL field) for the signature of requests. signature.SignatureKey string = "~sign"

 ## Validation